EURO 2020 qualifying: Netherlands topple Germany in six-goal thriller | DW | 06.09.2019

 Germany's one hundred per cent record in Group C is brought to an end following a stunning second-half comeback from the Netherlands.
-Joachim Löw's side were the makers of their own downfall in the 4-2 loss.
+The 4-2 defeat is Germany's first on home soil in EURO qualifying since 2007.

 A rivalry that so rarely disappoints, Germany and the Netherlands delivered another classic in Hamburg on Friday night, but it was the hosts who were on the receiving end of a six-goal thriller.
 Serge Gnabry had opened the scoring early to hand the hosts a half-time lead following a 45 minutes in which the Dutch posed little threat.